SunlayGGX/Storm/README.md

 - we have too much inputs and too little keys to control all features I want to add.
 And it is starting to be a real bother to remember all keys.
 - we could control many instance of the application at the same time (just make them watch the same scripting file and they'll execute the command seemingly at the same time).
 - Better control over the parameter (where key input uses pre-built-in default value or separate manipulation to control how the action will respond, we can just pass users parameters to the script to execute).
+- Script is the only way to control the application when it doesn't run in UI mode.

 ## Developpers notes